Kammara Sambhavam: Cast

+Family tree

+Dotted lines indicate a love relationship between characters, and dashed lines indicate marriage relationship between characters.

 Production

 Kammara Sambhavam is the feature film directorial debut of prolific advertisement filmmaker Rathish Ambat.
 The plot follows the adventures of Kammaran, the character played by Dileep.
-According to Ambat, "we can't limit the movie to any specific genre", it has politics, contemporary relevance, history and elements of a thriller.
-He describes the film as "a satire that has politics, history and cinema".
+According to Ambat, "We can't limit the movie to any specific genre", it has politics, contemporary relevance, history and elements of a thriller.
+He describes the film as "a satire that has politics, history, and cinema".
 Murali Gopi worked on the script for nearly two years.
 He describes the film as a satire that crisscross period, pop, and black comedy.
 Sidharth makes his Malayalam film debut with the film.
 Namitha Pramod plays the female lead.

 Principal photography began on 18 August 2016 in Kochi.
-The production was unexpectedly stalled while it was filming in Theni, Tamil Nadu, during July 2017 because of Dileep's arrest.
-After a break, filming resumed on 9 October 2017 in Vengara, Malappuram district; Dileep rejoined the film on 20 October in Malayattoor, Ernakulam district.
+The production was unexpectedly stalled while it was filmed in Theni, Tamil Nadu, during July 2017 because of Dileep's arrest.
+After a break, the filming resumed on 9 October 2017 in Vengara, Malappuram district; Dileep rejoined the film on 20 October in Malayattoor, Ernakulam district.
 There was a schedule in Chennai which completed before December 2017, after which one schedule was remaining to be shot in Theni.
 By the time it stalled production in July, the film had already spend ₹10 crore (100 million rupees) on budget.
 It was completed on a total budget of ₹20 crore.